 SLEEPER - Mushin Muhammad 1,405 REC 16 TD

-When Steve Smith went down to injury, we knew Muhammad was good, but who would've thought that he'd become one of the most productive receivers in the league?
+When Steve Smith went down to injury, we knew Muhammad was good, but who would've thought that he'd become one of the top fantasy receivers in the league.

 BUST - Santana Moss 838 REC 5 TD

-After last year's breakout season, Moss disappointed with his production this season.
-His inability to find the end zone belied his top-shelf talent.
+After last year's breakout season, Moss disappointed fantasy owners this season.
+He frustrated owners on a weekly basis with his inability to find the end zone.

 MVP - Antonio Gates 964 REC 13 TD